-Table 6-5 Extract Parameters: Routing Data
+Table 1-4 Extract Parameters: Routing Data

 Parameter Description EXTFILE Specifies an extract file to which extracted data is written on the local system.
-EXTTRAIL Specifies a trail to which extracted data is written on the local system.
-RMTFILE Specifies an extract file to which extracted data is written on a remote system.
+EXTTRAIL Specifies a trail to which extracted data is written on the local system. #unique_217 RMTFILE Specifies an extract file to which extracted data is written on a remote system.
 RMTHOST Specifies the target system and Manager port number.
-RMTTRAIL Specifies a trail to which extracted data is written on a remote system.
+RMTTRAIL Specifies a trail to which extracted data is written on a remote system. #unique_218

-Table 6-6 Extract Parameters: Tuning
+Table 1-5 Extract Parameters: Tuning

 Parameter Description BR Controls the Bounded Recovery feature of Extract.
 CACHEMGR Controls the virtual memory cache manager.
 FLUSHSECS FLUSHCSECS Determines the amount of time that record data remains buffered before being written to the trail.
 LOBMEMORY Controls the amount of memory and temporary disk space available for caching transactions that contain LOBs.
 RMTHOSTOPTIONS Specifies connection attributes other than host information for a TCP/IP connection used by a passive Extract group.
-THREADOPTIONS Controls aspects of the way that Extract operates in an Oracle Real Application Cluster environment.
 TRANLOGOPTIONS Supplies capture processing options.
-TRANSMEMORY Controls the amount of memory and temporary disk space available for caching uncommitted transaction data.
 WARNLONGTRANS Defines a long-running transaction and controls the frequency of checking for and reporting them.
-TRANSMEMORY Controls the amount of memory and temporary disk space available for caching uncommitted transaction data.
-Defines a long-running transaction and controls the frequency of

-Table 6-7 Extract Parameters: Maintenance
+Table 1-6 Extract Parameters: Maintenance